FogSecurity/aws-iam/service_reference/readme.md

 - Index: [service_ref.json](service_ref.json)
 - Service Reference Files (by Service): [services/](services/)

+### Write and Tag Actions

+This listing shows IAM actions annotated as both Write and TaggingOnly in the programmatic service reference.

+- Actions annotated as both Write and Tag: [write_and_tag.json](write_and_tag.json)

+### Permissions Management and Write Actions

+This listing shows IAM actions annotated as both Permissions Management and Write in the programmatic service refernece.

+- Actions annotated as both Permissions Management and Write: [perm_and_write.json](perm_and_write.json)

 ### Actions in Programmatic Reference but not in SAR

 This listing shows IAM actions that were in the programmatic service reference information, but not listed on AWS's service authorization pages.